-III.
-The Process of Designing a User Interface
+IV.The Process of Designing a User Interface

 - A. This will not be an attempt to give a detailed process for designing a UI.
-Rather, we will note some tools that can be helpful - B. A good starting place for the design of a UI is the use case model for the system. - 1.
-Obviously, the UI must make provision for each use case - 2.
+Rather, we will note some tools that can be helpful - B. Before designing a UI, it is important to think about the conceptual model that users will bring to the system; the UI should be designed so that it is as close as possible to the mental model the user will have. - C. A good starting place for the design of a UI may be the use case model for the system.

+- 1. Obviously, the UI must make provision for each use case - 2.
 If the use cases are simple, it may be desirable to associate either a button or a menu option with each use case.